frankchen07/writing/posts/map of content (mindset).md

 ---

-Some copied notes in progress from Mind Gym by Gary Mack:
+Some copied notes in progress from Mind Gym by Gary Mack and Chasing Excellence by Ben Bergeron

 * [[act yourself into a way of thinking]]
 * [[develop mental toughness with 7 Cs]]